-Electronics and Computer Technology Associate Degree Program
+Electronics and Computer Technology Degree Program

 Every company, every industry, and even a growing number of households rely on a variety of technological devices for their communications, operations, and security needs.
 Earn your associate degree in Electronics and Computer Technology (ECT) from DeVry University and develop the skills needed to keep our wired and wireless world running at peak performance.
-Technology degree holders work in areas such as field service, sales and manufacturing, building, installing, testing, evaluating, and maintaining electronic systems, tools, and equipment.
+Computer Technology degree holders work in areas such as field service, sales and manufacturing, building, installing, testing, evaluating, and maintaining electronic systems, tools, and equipment.

-At DeVry University, you have the option of taking all or some* of your Electronics and Computer Technology courses online.
+At DeVry University, you have the option of taking all or some* of your Electronics and Computer Technology degree courses online.
 Whether online or on campus, qualified practitioner faculty will teach your Electronics and Computer Technology courses, and you'll have regular opportunities for collaboration and interaction with classmates.

 Degree: Associate of Applied Science in Electronics and Computer Technology (In Florida degree is Associate of Science in Electronics and Computer Technology; in Minnesota, New York, and Pennsylvania degree is Associate in Applied Science in Electronics and Computer Technology.)